curationexperts/laevigata/README.md

 ## Cron jobs in production

 There are certain cron jobs that are expected to run in production.
-These include embargo expiration, proquest notifications and others.
+These include embargo expiration, proquest notifications, etd report csv generation and others.
 We use the `whenever` gem to manage these.

 If you need to make changes to the scheduled jobs, please update `config/schedule.rb` and the new crontab should be installed via capistrano when the code is deployed.